DefinitionThis section has been translated automatically.

 - Black hair tongue

 - Along with Addison's disease, Hashimoto's thyroiditis in autoimmunologic polyendocrinologic syndrome.

 - Deposits, discolorations:

-- Diabetic nephropathy with dermatological complications of a potentially occurring superimposed chronic kidney disease (especially in terminal renal failure).
+- Diabetic nephropathy with dermatological complications of potentially occurring superimposed chronic kidney disease (especially in end-stage renal failure).

 You might also be interested in